 - Keep in mind that breakfast is the most important meal of the day, and increases well-being and is a good start to every day.

 - Hunger between main meals should be suppressed by fruit or vegetables.

 Eight recommendations in total were agreed on in the Czech Republic.
 Recommendations 2-7 are specific to local cultural habits.
 Together these form the guidelines to the Czech restaurants.
 The emphasis to the restaurateurs and chefs was on cooking the traditionally heavy Czech food in a more balanced form.
 The recommendations were based on the traditional daily menus and followed these principles:

-- Favour cooking methods such as steam, oven, or grill.
+- Favour cooking methods such as steaming, cooking, steam/vacuum cooking or baking.

 Criteria to respect in order to be part of the FOOD restaurants’ network

 Following the creation of the FOOD recommendations for restaurants, a network of restaurants respecting a certain number of recommendations was created.

 In the Czech Republic, restaurants have to apply 5 out of the 8 recommendations in order to be part of the FOOD restaurants network.

 To see the map of the entire network of FOOD restaurants, click here